 The Kamloops Community Band is a not-for-profit group of amateur musicians who rehearse and perform music written for concert bands – our music selections vary year to year and include music from marches, to soundtracks, and everything in between.
 The goal of the group is the enjoyment of its members and the enrichment of the community culture through performances.

-Rehearsals: Rehearsals are Sundays, 7:00 – 9:00pm, in the Band Room at South Kamloops Secondary School.
+Rehearsals: Rehearsals are Sundays, 7:00 – 9:00pm, in the the South Kamloops Secondary School music room (sharing the same parking lot as Sagebrush Theatre).
 Please come prepared to start playing at 7, as we only have a short time to practice!

 Performances: The band plays on a number of occasions and in several venues throughout its season.

 Typical performances are a winter concert in late November or early December, a benefit concert for the Chase Christmas Hamper in December, our annual fundraiser for the Richard Dickens Music Scholarship in March, a spring concert in May, and a concert in Riverside Park in June.